tekumara/notes/aws-ec2.md

 ## Encrypted volumes

-In order to launch an on-demand instance with an encrypted volume, the role will need a policy that allows:
+In order to launch an on-demand instance with an encrypted volume, the role launching the instance will need a policy that allows:

 ```
         - Effect: Allow